gvwilson/sensibleadventures/wrestler/wrestler.md

 "You will find better furs to the east,"
 Walker comments neutrally after a moment.
-He wears southern-style gloves rather than Anuat mitts, Argasdottir notices.
+He wears southern-style gloves rather than Nukilik mitts, Argasdottir notices.
-The sinew stitches along their seams are carefully knotted, but unlike every other piece of clothing she has seen an Anuat wear, they have no embroidery or beads.
+The sinew stitches along their seams are carefully knotted, but unlike every other piece of clothing she has seen an Nukilik wear, they have no embroidery or beads.

 "We're not looking for furs,"